Community Health Assessment & Improvement

 Community Health Assessment

 The purpose of a community health assessment is to learn about the community: the health of the population, contributing factors to higher health risks or poorer health outcomes of identified populations, and community resources available to improve the health status.
-A community health assessment describes the health of the population, identifies areas for health improvement, identifies contributing factors that impact health outcomes, and identifies community assets and resources that can be mobilized to improve population health.
+A community health assessment describes the health of the population, and identifies areas for health improvement, contributing factors that impact health outcomes, and community assets and resources that can be mobilized to improve population health.

 2018 Calumet County Community Health Report-Executive Summary (PDF)

 2018 Tri-County Community Health Report- Executive Summary (PDF)

 2015 Community Health Assessment (PDF)

 A Community Health Improvement Plan (CHIP) is a long-term, systematic plan to address community health issues.
 The plan is based on the results of assessment activities and the community health improvement planning process.
 The plan is used to set priorities and to coordinate and target resources.
 A CHIP is critical for developing policies and defining actions to promote community health.
 It defines the vision for the health of the community.